Relational (SQL) Databases

 You can configure the instance size for both the primary instance and its read replicas.

-- Be aware that some instance families (such as t3 or t4) are mostly meant for testing and not production workloads
+Some instance families (like t3 or t4) are intended for development and testing, not production workloads.

 resources:myDatabase:type: relational-databaseproperties:credentials:masterUserPassword: $Secret('dbPassword')engine:type: postgresproperties:version: '16.2'port: 5432primaryInstance:instanceSize: db.t3.micro